VIDA-NYU/reprozip/docs/faq.rst

 Why doesn't `reprozip` identify my input/output file?
 =====================================================

-ReproZip uses some heuristics to determine what is and what is not an input or output file.
-However, this is intended to be a starting point: you should check the configuration file (``input_files`` and ``output_files`` sections) and add/remove paths there; giving readable id names to input/output files, such as `database-log` or `lookup-table`, also helps.
+ReproZip uses some heuristics to identify an input or output file.
+However, this is only intended to be a starting point: you should check the configuration file and edit the ``inputs_outputs`` section if necessary; giving readable names to input/output files also helps during reproduction.
+Please refer to :ref:`packing-config` for more information.

 ..  _moving-outputs: